hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-vcx.md

             </td>
             <td>
+                Built on top of https://github.com/hyperledger/aries-vcx/pull/1082, please merge that first

 I recommend start looking at the PR from top down to understand public API effect of the changes.

 # Demo
 - `aries/aries_vcx/tests/test_did_exchange.rs` is the top-most level of changes